onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>auto_pad</dt>
-      <dd>If specified, it will overrides pads attribute values.auto_pad takes VALID or SAME, VALID means don't pad and same meanspad by matching the input spatial size.</dd>
+      <dd>If specified, this will override the attribute pads value. auto_pad must be either VALID or SAME.
+VALID means don't pad and SAME means pad so that the output has same spatial size as the input.</dd>
       <dt>kernel_shape</dt>
       <dd>The size of the kernel along each axis.</dd>
       <dt>pads</dt>
-      <dd>Padding along each axis, can take any value greater than or equal to 0.The number represent the added pixels in the lower and upper part of thecorresponding  axis.</dd>
+      <dd>Padding along each axis, can take any value greater than or equal to 0.
+Represents the number of pixels added to the lower and upper part of the corresponding axis.
+All added pixels will be 0.</dd>
       <dt>strides</dt>
       <dd>Stride along each axis.</dd>
     </dl>